The DayOne Waterbag is an all-in-one water transport and purification backpack that uses P&G Purifier of Water packets for water treatment.

 List consumables of this product (power, filters, etc.)

-60 P&G packets are included with purchase of the Waterbag.
-Replacement P&G packets are $19.99 for 12 additional or $99.99 for 240 additional.
-One packet is used for each 10 liters of water.
+The Waterbag include 60 P&G packets with each purchase.
+Replacement P&G packets are 19.99 USD for an additional 12 or 99.99 USD for an additional 240.
+One packet is used for each 10 L of water.

 The US Environmental Protection Agency (US EPA) demonstrated that P>M Purifier of Water removed >99.9999% of pathogenic bacteria, >99.99% of viruses, and >99.9% of parasites including Giardia and Cryptosporidium.

 The P>M Purifier of Water packets have been tested by Centers for Disease Control and Prevention (CDC), US EPA, and University of Michigan.